 - 2.1 This document describes RBWM's strategy for children and young people aged 0-25 years with SEND.
 It replaces the previous SEND strategy and reflects the ambition and drive of the Green Paper1.
-We began a review of our approach to SEND in 2014 following the publication of the Children and Families Act 2014 and the Code of Practice 2014.
-This review was further energised by the publication of the RBWM Children's Services Business Plan, which stems from the Council's Strategic Plan2 and Achieving for Children's Business Plan 2016-20193, which describes the operating context, vision, values and aims and objectives of the service for 2017-2018. - 2.2 On 1st August 2017, the Royal Borough formed a partnership with London Borough of Richmond upon Thames and the Royal Borough of Kingston upon Thames to deliver its children's services through Achieving for Children, a community interest company. - 2.3 This plan is part of the 'golden thread' of plans and strategies which underpin the work of the service. - 2.4 Delivery of the strategy will be monitored internally by the Achieving for Children Executive Board.
-External monitoring of strategy will be supported through the multiagency East Berkshire SEND Board which is chaired by the Director of Strategy and Operations, East Berkshire Clinical Commissioning Groups. - 2.5 Whilst we are clear about what we want to achieve in co-production with partners over the next three years, we know we must be flexible in our approach so that we can respond to on-going changes. - 2.6 The review identified the need for this refreshed strategy which therefore contributes to our commitments outlined in RBWM's Plan for Children and Families4 and the RBWM's Health and Wellbeing Strategy5.
+We began a review of our approach to SEND in 2014 following the publication of the Children and Families Act 2014 and the Code of practice2014.
+This review was further energised by the publication of the RBWM Children's services Business Plan, which stems from the Council's Strategic Plan2 and Achieving for Children's Business Plan 2016-20193, which describes the operating context, vision, values and aims and objectives of the service for 2017-2018. - 2.2 On 1st August 2017, the Royal Borough formed a partnership with London Borough of Richmond upon Thames and the Royal Borough of Kingston upon Thames to deliver its children's services through Achieving for Children, a community interest company. - 2.3 This plan is part of the 'golden thread' of plans and strategies which underpin the work of the service. - 2.4 Delivery of the strategy will be monitored internally by the Achieving for Children Executive Board.
+External monitoring of performance will be undertaken through the multiagency East Berkshire SEND Strategic partnership Board which is chaired by the Director of Strategy and Operations, East Berkshire CCGs.
+(Membership is listed in Appendix 1) - 2.5 Whilst we are clear about what we want to achieve in co-production with partners over the next three years, we know we must be flexible in our approach so that we can respond to on-going changes. - 2.6 The review identified the need for this refreshed strategy which therefore contributes to our commitments outlined in RBWM's Plan for Children and Families4 and the RBWM's Health and Wellbeing Strategy5.